adeshpande3/Machine-Learning-Links-And-Lessons-Learned/README.md

     * Too many times you can get over complicated with the model and hyperparameters when your issues may lie just in the way you’re loading in data or creating your training batches.
 Be sure to get those simple parts of the machine learning pipeline down.
     * Another benefit to making sure you have a minimal but working end to end pipeline is that you’re able to track performance metrics as you start to change your model and tune your hyperparameters.
 * If you’re trying to create some sort of end product, 80% of your ML project will honestly be just doing front-end and back-end work.
 And even within that 20% of ML work, a lot of it will probably be dataset creation or preprocessing.
+* Always divide your data into train and validation (and test if you want) sets.
+Checking performance on your validation set at certain points during training will help you determine whether the network is learning and when overfitting starts to happen.
+* Always shuffle your data when you're creating training batches.

 ## Kaggle